Novartis/UNIQUE/example_usage/ADME_public/README.md

 * `Figures_PublicData.ipynb`: Reproduces the figures of the first manuscript for public data.
 * `Building_Error_Models.ipynb`: Trains additional error model confirguations to benchmark alternative input feature sets and input dataset sizes and compositions.
 * `Figures_ErrorModels_PublicData.ipynb`: Reproduces the figures of the second manuscript for public data.
-* `Feature_Importance_Analysis.ipynb`: Analyzes error models' explainability through Gini Importance and SHAP analysis.
+* `Understanding_Error_Models.ipynb`: Analyzes error models' feature importance and explainability through Gini Importance and SHAP analysis.

 ---